phys201/nsdmd/README.md

 -7- UPGRADE THE CODE

+-8- figure out what need to be done for the comparision part

--------------------------do it now -------- email vinny about the 2 column format thing email Ron for blabla
+-------------------------do it now --------

+email vinny about the 2 column format thing email Ron for blabla